CarterYancey/WhitehallCouncil/TheNewTestamentandthePeopleofGod/Chapter 1.md

 The largest problem faced by New Testament theology, particularly within the #Bultmannian paradigm: What to do with Jesus?
 The New Testament does not contain any writings of Jesus.
 It could be possible that it merely reflects the beliefs of the writers about Jesus.
 What if those beliefs are expressed mythologically in terms of Jesus stories?
 (22)

 It has been customary to say that the New Testament writers did not think they were writing scripture.
 Their own work was conceived as derivative from and dependent upon that fact.
-If the New Testament does not contain the decisive proclamation of Jesus, it cannot itself be the be all and all of divine revelation, the ultimate locus of authority, *the* thing that all study of the New Testament is bent towards finding.
+If the New Testament does not contain the decisive proclamation of Jesus, it cannot itself be the 'be all end all' of divine revelation, the ultimate locus of authority, *the* thing that all study of the New Testament is bent towards finding.
 (23)

 Why attempt New Testament theology if it is so full of problems?
 	1. Protestants regard the New Testament as the real authority.
 	2. The philosophical context of much of this work has been #Idealism.
 So theology attains a privileged status.
 If the New Testament is authoritative, this authority has been deemed to lie in the theology that it contains
 	3. The practical context has been the church's perceived task of addressing with itself and the wider world with a word from the true God.

-Within any traditional Christian scheme all authority belongs ultimately to the creator god. if all authority belongs to the Crater God, it is a matter of some delicacy to describe how such authority comes to be vested in the New Testament.
+==Within any traditional Christian scheme all authority belongs ultimately to the creator god.== If all authority belongs to the Crater God, it is a matter of some delicacy to describe how such authority comes to be vested in the New Testament.
 And what the limits of this might be.
 (24)

 ## (v) Literary Criticism

-A recent step from source form and reduction criticism into postmodernist literary criticism.
+A recent step from source-, form-, and reduction-criticism into postmodernist literary criticism.
 What we're doing there is observing how readers appropriate things for themselves.
 This provides a new way of being #Bultmannian.
 It is an attempt to accomplish within postmodernity what Bultmann's package failed to accomplish within modernity.
 This method has the  inestimable advantage that it begins from and studies the known (actual texts) instead of the unknown (early Christianity, as it may be reconstructed from between the lines of the New Testament).
 (25) it is not clear from within this model. why one should be reading the New Testament.
-It is also not clear what continuing status the model gives to history, nor why one should focus on literature specifically.
-How will this method avoid the slide into subjectivism?
+It is also not clear what continuing status the model gives to history, nor why one should focus on literature specifically. ==How will this method avoid the slide into subjectivism?==
 ## (vi) The Task Revisited

 We need to do justice simultaneously to: